confluentinc/librdkafka/INTRODUCTION.md

 A DNS record containing all broker address can thus be used to provide a reliable bootstrap broker.

-#### Connection close

-A broker connection may be closed by the broker, intermediary network gear, due to network errors, timeouts, etc.
-When a broker connection is closed, librdkafka will wait for `reconnect.backoff.jitter.ms` +-50% before reconnecting.

-The broker will disconnect clients that have not sent any protocol requests within `connections.max.idle.ms` (broker configuration propertion, defaults to 10 minutes), but there is no fool proof way for the client to know that it was a deliberate close by the broker and not an error.
-To avoid logging these deliberate idle disconnects as errors the client employs some logic to try to classify a disconnect as an idle disconnect if no requests have been sent in the last `socket.timeout.ms` or there are no outstanding, or queued, requests waiting to be sent.
-In this case the standard "Disconnect" error log is silenced (will only be seen with debug enabled).

-`log.connection.close=false` may be used to silence all disconnect logs, but it is recommended to instead rely on the above heuristics.

 #### Sparse connections

-Maintaining an open connection to each broker in the cluster is problematic for clusters with a large number of brokers, as well with clusters with a large number of clients.
+Maintaining an open connection to each broker in the cluster is problematic for clusters with a large number of brokers, as well as for clusters with large number of clients.

-To alleviate this the `enable.sparse.connections=true` configuration property was added, when enabled the client only connects to brokers the clients needs to communicate with, and only when necessary.
+To alleviate this, the `enable.sparse.connections=true` configuration property can be set to `true` (**default**), in which case the client will only connect to brokers it needs to communicate with, and only when necessary.

 Examples of needed broker connections are: